m-x-d/Mission64-data/Readme.txt

 Usage:
 Extract "mission64" folder from the archive into your Quake 2 folder, then use "mission64/Launch.bat" to play.

+Known issues:
+For some users the mod crashes during startup, unless KMQuake 2 is launched with administrator privileges.

 Credits:
-sky_ascend01 skybox by Z(Rus) and JadrienC: http://gamebanana.com/textures/3775
+sky_ascend01 skybox by Z(Rus) and JadrienC (http://gamebanana.com/textures/3775).